Be Here Now

 Focusing is like a muscle that needs to be strengthened.

-If we continue to focus on being 'in the moment' it will get easier to appreciate our experiences, bring us more joy, and increase our overall happiness.
+The more we choose to be in the moment, the easier it becomes to appreciate our experiences, feel more joy, and deepen our overall happiness.